StaticMinus/LinkedinBOT/README.md

 # LinkedIn AI Auto Job Applier by STX MINUS 🤖

-This is a web scraping bot that automates the process of job applications on LinkedIn, customized by **STX MINUS**.
+This is a web scraping bot that automates the process of job applications on LinkedIn, customized by **David Olagbenro**.

 ## 📽️ See it in Action